 - Competition Board.
 In its capacity as the competent body of the Competition Authority, the Competition Board is responsible for, among other things, reviewing and resolving cartel cases and leniency applications.
-The Competition Board consists of seven members and is seated in Ankara. - Presidency. - Main Service Units, which comprise the following: - five supervision and enforcement departments; - department of decisions; - economic analyses and research department; - information management department; - external relations, training and competition advocacy department; - strategy development, regulation and budget department; and - cartel and on-site inspections support division (Leniency Division).
+The Competition Board consists of seven members and is seated in Ankara.

+- Presidency.

+- Main Service Units, which comprise the following:

+- six supervision and enforcement departments;

+- department of decisions;

+- economic analyses and research department;

+- information technologies department;

+- external relations and competition advocacy department;

+- human resources department;

+- administrative services department;

+- · strategy development department; and

+- cartel and on-site inspections support division (Leniency Division).

-Each of the five supervision and enforcement departments has a sectoral job definition.
+Each of the six supervision and enforcement departments has a sectoral job definition.